modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 ## Evaluation and the decision for a new tool

 Of course, I am not the first one to come up with that idea and there are multiple tools available on the market already.
-However, when checking existing solutions I found out that most of them didn't satisfy me in at least on way 😅.
+However, when checking existing solutions I found out that most of them didn't satisfy me in at least one way 😅.
 Things I noticed: slow to execute, deprecated, large dependency tree, confusing output for the user, ...

 Reviewing these tools I decided to create my own, with the following requirements :